Symptoms — irregular periods

 hypothyroidism, it can result in a wide range of symptoms, including irregular periods,

 fatigue, weight gain, and depression.
-Many women we see with irregular periods have
+Many women with irregular periods have

 All of these problems are rooted in hormonal imbalance, and fortunately there is